Danganronpa 3: The End of Hope's Peak High School: Future Arc

 Future Arc takes place after the events of the video game Danganronpa 2: Goodbye Despair.
-Lucky Student Makoto Naegi is placed under arrest by Vice-chairman and former Student Council President Kyosuke Munakata of the Future Foundation.
+Lucky Student Makoto Naegi is placed under arrest by vice-chairman and former Student Council President Kyosuke Munakata of the Future Foundation.
 Makoto is accused of treason and kidnapping for hiding Hajime, Nagito, and Housekeeper Chisa Yukizome's other students in a virtual world after they continued fulfilling Junko's evil desires following her death, although Makoto aimed to eliminate their memories of their brainwashed forms.
 However, a bear-like creature named Monokuma appears on video monitors and starts a "Monokuma Hunter" killing game.
 Each of the participants carries a bangle, which after a time will put everyone to sleep for a short period.
 During this sleep period, a designated attacker will awaken among them and kill one of the other participants.
 Chisa is the first victim, resulting in Kyosuke distrusting most of his allies and attempting to kill Makoto.

 In addition, if anyone performs a personalized forbidden action, they will be injected with a deadly poison.
-One by one, members of the Future Foundation began to die in mysterious circumstances: Farmer Daisaku Bandai, Wrestler Great Gozu, Pharmacist Seiko Kimura, Blacksmith Sonosuke Izayoi, Scout Koichi Kizakura, Psychologist Miaya Gekkogahara, and Confectioner Ruruka Ando.
+One by one, members of the Future Foundation began to die in mysterious circumstances: Farmer Daisaku Bandai, Blacksmith Sonosuke Izayoi, and Talent Scout Koichi Kizakura are poisoned for violating their forbidden actions, former Hope's Peak Headmaster and chairman of the Future Foundation Kazuo Tengan and a robotic copy of Psychologist Miaya Gekkogahara are killed by Kyosuke protecting Makoto, and Wrestler Great Gozu, Pharmacist Seiko Kimura, and Confectioner Ruruka Ando are killed by the attacker.
 Makoto's group is shocked to discover that Detective Kyoko Kirigiri has been poisoned for her forbidden action: Makoto surviving past the fourth time limit.
 Makoto sets off to confront Kyosuke, but the two make peace as Makoto gets his superior to remember Chisa's death.
-Understanding the attacker's modus operandi, with Boxer Juzo Sakakura's help Makoto learns that there are no culprits; the people committed suicide after being brainwashed by Junko's hallucinating videos that were originally used to brainwash Chisa's students.
+Understanding the attacker's modus operandi, with Boxer Juzo Sakakura's help Makoto learns that there is no attacker; the people committed suicide after being brainwashed by Junko's hallucinating Despair videos that were originally used to brainwash Chisa's students.
 Juzo destroys all the monitors but dies of blood loss after being wounded by Kyosuke, who thought Juzo was the traitor.
-Makoto soon realizes that the late chairman of the Foundation, former Headmaster Kazuo Tengan, is the mastermind behind the killing game and was manipulating Animator Mitarai Ryota to spread the videos.
-Ryota escapes and prepares to reveal his own brainwashing video to be released on mankind.
+Makoto soon realizes that Kazuo was the mastermind behind the killing game and was manipulating Animator Ryota Mitarai into thinking he fell into despair so he would unleash his own Hope brainwashing video to be released onto mankind, which he escapes from the facility and intends to do so at the protests of Makoto and his friends.
 In the final scene, the spirits of the late Junko and Chisa watch the events unfold in the afterlife (taking the form of a movie theater) as they wonder if the surviving characters can stop Ryota.